Morphine Extended Release CapsulesPronunciation

 Life-threatening Respiratory Depression

-Accidental ingestion of morphine sulfate extended-release, especially in children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.3)].
+Accidental ingestion of even one dose of morphine sulfate extended-release capsules, especially by children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.2)].

 Interaction with Alcohol

-Morphine sulfate extended-release capsules, USP (once daily) are indicated for the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
+Morphine sulfate extended-release capsules, USP (once daily) are indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.

 Limitations of Use